-The expanded trust will have a trust improvement plan designed specifically to address the areas of weak or plateauing performance identified through rigorous review of school performance review and data analysis.
-Delivery of the plan will be overseen by the Board of Trustees, CEO and leadership group of Headteachers.
-The expertise and capacity to deliver the plan will come from a blend of the Teaching School Alliance, trust leaders with the appropriate track record and the use of suitably qualified external advisors.
-The trust would very much be delivering on its mission of 'Promoting Professional Excellence'.
+The Trust has a trust improvement plan designed specifically to address the areas of weak or plateauing performance identified through rigorous review of school performance review and data analysis.
+Delivery of the plan is overseen by the Educational Lead, Board of Trustees, CEO and leadership group of Headteachers.
+The capacity to deliver the plan will comes from a blend of the Teaching School Alliance, trust leaders with the appropriate track record and the suitably qualified external advisors.